superstreamlabs/memphis.py/README.md

 ```

 ### Non-blocking Produce with Task Limits

 For better performance, the client won't block requests while waiting for an acknowledgment.
-If you are producing a large number of messages and see timeout errors, then you may need to
-limit the number of concurrent tasks like so:
+If you are producing a large number of messages very quickly, there maybe some timeout errors, then you may need to limit the number of concurrent tasks to get around this:

 ```python
 await producer.produce(
   message='bytearray/protobuf class/dict/string/graphql.language.ast.DocumentNode', # bytearray / protobuf class (schema validated station - protobuf) or bytearray/dict (schema validated station - json schema) or string/bytearray/graphql.language.ast.DocumentNode (schema validated station - graphql schema)
   headers={}, nonblocking=True, limit_concurrent_tasks=500)
 ```

+You may read more about this [here](https://memphis.dev/blog/producing-messages-at-warp-speed-best-practices-for-optimizing-your-producers/) on the memphis.dev blog.

 ### Destroying a Producer